hemanoti/credit_card_approval/README.md

 python app.py
 ```

-Open your browser and visit:
+Open Your Browser And Visit:

 ```
 http://127.0.0.1:5000